Olical/snowball/KUBE_NOTES.md

 kubectl run snowball --image=olical/snowball:...

 # Update the deployment and add the YAML below, it maps the config into the container
+# I've also set some lower CPU requirements in this YAML to get them to fit
 kubectl edit deployments snowball

 # Check the logs with this